Housing Costs & Considerations

 A. University Obligations

-- The University will provide the room assigned from the day before the next fall registration of the undergraduate schools of Wake Forest University, or when the student is officially notified to report, except during stated recesses of the College, until 24 hours after the student’s final academic examination for the spring semester or after termination of student status.
+- The University will provide the room assigned from the day the student is officially notified to report, except during the stated recesses of the College, until 24 hours after the students after the student’s final academic examinations for the spring semester or after termination of student status.
 A senior who will be graduating may delay vacating the room until 7 p.m. on commencement day.

 - In the event of mechanical difficulty (air conditioning, heat, hot water and other equipment) or interruptions of electrical power or water service, the University will make reasonable efforts to restore service.
 However, there shall be no abatement in residence hall charges because of such failure.

 - Use the room as his or her residence during the applicable academic year in accordance with this Agreement.